 Cost-Effective Market Evaluation

-Testing the waters allows issuers to determine whether it makes sense for them to devote resources to filing an IPO.
-Again, the process is costly and requires a hefty amount of time and money.
+Testing the waters allows issuers to determine whether it makes sense for them to devote the time and resources to filing an IPO.
 Before the TWW rule, many companies avoided the IPO process because of the cost and not having clarity around investor demand.

 Testing the waters takes away some of those risks and provides more information as a company enters the IPO.
 In a sense, it allows for a company to evaluate the market, and for the market, in turn, to evaluate the company exploring an IPO.